pablodecm/paper-inferno/paper/paper.md

 compare different approaches are computed using a larger dataset of 1,000,000 observations.

-Another option would be to pose the problem as one of classification.
-A supervised machine learning model can be trained to discriminate signal and background, considering parameters $r$ and $\lambda$ fixed.
-The output of such a model are class probabilities
-$c_b$ and $c_s$ given an observation $\boldsymbol{x}$, the latter will asymptotically tend to the optimal classifier from [@Eq:opt_clf] given enough data and a flexible enough model.
-The classification output is a powerful learned feature that can be used as a summary statistic; but its construction ignores the effect of the nuisance parameters.

 The statistical model described above has up to four unknown parameters: the expected number of signal observations $s$, the background mean shift $r$,